Love Meeting Love

-"Love Meeting Love" is a song written by Mark King and Boon Gould, and released in 1980 by the British musical group Level 42 on Elite Records.
-It was the band's second single and the first Level 42 song that entered in the UK single charts, reaching #61.
-It wasn't until two years later that this song was featured on a studio album: The Early Tapes/Strategy, released by Polydor Records.
+"Love Meeting Love" is a song written by Mark King and Boon Gould, and released in 1980 by the British band Level 42 on Elite Records.
+It was the band's second single and the first Level 42 song that entered the UK singles chart, reaching No. 61.
+The song was included two years later on the studio album The Early Tapes/Strategy, released by Polydor Records.

-The song was released only in the United Kingdom.
+"Love Meeting Love" was released only in the United Kingdom.